guoruibiao/csdn-blog-backup-tool/README.md

 ## how to use it

-- download the source code
+- download the source code or the `.whl` file for `pip install XX.whl`

 - run the `python Main.py`, and type the account info by code's guide.